ItsShivamsaurav/No__More_Spam/README.md

 # Model 2️⃣ GUI INTERFACING

-Include All The Specification specified other Showing Accuracy Along with Gui Interface
+Include All The Specification specified other than Showing Accuracy Along with Gui Interface

 # How the Tkinter GUI Works: